-1. SSA and DHS will not charge the Employer or the Web Services E-Verify Employer Agent for verification services performed under this MOU.
+1. SSA and DHS will not charge the Employer for verification services performed under this MOU.
 The Employer is responsible for providing equipment needed to make inquiries.
 To access E-Verify, an Employer will need a personal computer with Internet access.